vitiral/python-semanticversion/ARCH_EDGES.md

 any dependency tree.

-To do so, we must be able to _branch_ the pkgsVersions object, creating multiple "pkg groups" and solving them in parallel.
-If a pkg can be solved in the first group it will be, or it will be solved in the second etc.
+To do so, we must be able to _branch_ the pkgsVersions object, creating multiple "pkg groups" and solving them side by side, relying on larger-index groups when the lower-index one doesn't work.

 ```